 - Power Skating – Our power skating program allows for our student-athletes to learn strong, fast and controlled skating techniques.

 - Dynamic Skating – Many players can't make the jump to truly elite levels because of the speed of the game.
 Dynamic skating focuses on maximizing our student-athletes speed advantage.
 Too many times, skills are taught by demonstrating a finished product.
 When students fall short of achieving these skills they don't understand why.
 Skills need to be broken down into their individual dynamics and repeatedly practiced.
 This process ingrains the neuromuscular patterns needed to rebuild the finished skill.
 Our dynamic skating program uses balance-point training to cultivate fast, powerful and skillful skaters.

-The SECOND HOUR of every training session our student-athletes will receive training on skills, sense and systems in an efficient, competitive and fun environment.
+The final phase of every session includes training on skills, sense, and systems in an efficient, competitive, and fun environment.
 This will include:

-DRYLAND training is used to perfect hockey skills and will focus on building core competencies such as:
+DRYLAND training is held in our newly constructed, state-of-the-art facility that is used to perfect hockey skills.
+Sessions focus on building core competencies such as:

-In a continued effort to bring an unmatched hockey development program, Gentry Academy is excited to announce a partnership with OS Hockey Training.
-This provides girls in 5th-8th grades with the OPPORTUNITY to attend Gentry Academy and receive the best in both academics and athletics.
+In a continued effort to bring an unmatched girls hockey development program to Minnesota, Gentry Academy is excited to announce a partnership with OS Hockey Training.
+This provides girls in 5th-8th grades with the OPPORTUNITY to attend Gentry Academy and receive the best in both academics and physical education.
 Gentry Academy is the only school offering this opportunity for girls of this age.
 We have a firm understanding that girls hockey is fast evolving, and their game needs to be approached with the best available talent in girls hockey.